 - Left click on the “Run” button when the UAC pops up.

 - Let the batch file run for a couple of seconds.

 - Reboot the Windows 8.1 or Windows 10 PC.

-So these are the two tutorials that you can follow to add the shutdown button to your Windows 8.1 or Windows 10 device and although in some cases you really don’t need the shutdown button present it is still a good idea to know from where you can do it if you want it in the future.
+So, there you have three methods to use if you want to add the shutdown button to your Windows 8.1 or Windows 10 device.
+Although, in some cases you really don’t need the shutdown button, it is still a good idea to know how you can add it just in case you might want to use it in the future.

 - FIX: Computer shutdown issues in Windows 10, 8.1, 7